-Predictive modelling in the Cook Islands Exclusive Economic Zone
+Predictive modelling and GIS tenement platform in the Cook Islands Exclusive Economic Zone

 Polymetallic nodules, also known as manganese nodules, have been explored as a possible source for a number of metals including cobalt since the early 1970s.
 Recent data on the nodule composition and abundance in the CIEEZ has led to a renewed interest in the prospectivity for manganese nodules in the region.
 There are a number of factors that affect nodule growth and abundance:

-- Manganese nodules form on the deep seafloor as concretions formed by concentric layering of iron and manganese hydroxides around a core.
+- Manganese nodules form on the deep seafloor as concretions comprising concentric layering of iron and manganese hydroxides around a core.

 - They grow at a very slow rate, on the order of millimeters per million years.